-Speed: The Prodo HD has got good mountain speed and feels pretty stable compared to the Proto.
+Speed: The Prodo HD has got good mountain speed and feels pretty stable compared to the Never Summer Proto.
 It’s now closer to the Cobra now and its pretty fast for it’s sizing and design.
 It’s right on the border of good and great.
 Let’s just say it’s a competent for mountain speed.

 Uneven Terrain: Very easy to negotiate bumpy crowded day snow and it’s got good shock absorption.
 Combine this with a shock absorbent pair of bindings you have a very shock proof board.
 All never summer boards have a little bit of a rubbery feeling.
-Most of the Carbonium top sheet boards like the proto have less of that feeling but it still feels like it bends over uneven snow very well at slower speeds.
+Most of the Carbonium top sheet boards like the Never Summer Proto have less of that feeling but it still feels like it bends over uneven snow very well at slower speeds.

-Edge Hold: Like every NS board the Proto HD has the vario grip side cut which has in our opinion the perfect amount of grip for a wide variety of conditions.
+Edge Hold: Like every NS board the Never Summer Proto HD has the vario grip side cut which has in our opinion the perfect amount of grip for a wide variety of conditions.
 It kind of max’s out in hard snow and it isn’t really an ice specialist.
 But who really wants to ride in ice.
 In my opinion this side cut grabs well in just about any condition you want to ride in.
 What we all really like is it grips enough in harder snow and doesn’t grab in softer snow.

 Switch: Perfect either way.
 It’s a true twin.

-Jibbing: The Proto HD is more of a mountain freestyle board than a Jib board but it still does pretty well here.
+Jibbing: The Never Summer Proto HD is more of a mountain freestyle board than a Jib board but it still does pretty well here.
 You can lap the jib park but it’s no dedicated jib board but it’s more than competent with medium jibs and bonks.

-Pipe: The Proto HD seemed to be a little better ride in the pipe.
+Pipe: The Never Summer Proto HD seemed to be a little better ride in the pipe.
 It’s got enough wall to wall drive while still being forgiving enough to inspire confidence.
 I think all but the uber technical camber loving pipe rider will be very happy in the pipe with this board.
 I can’t wait to get better in the pipe with the Proto HD this year.

 Jumps: Very good spring that borders on excellent here when it comes to an ollie and the extra camber makes it a very stable board for launching off jumps in the park too.
 It’s got a little more of a bigger jump competence thing going on compared to the Evo but its still great for jumps of any size.